pip-services/pip-services-docs/content/en/dart/components/count/itiming_callback.md

 ### Description

-The ICounterTimingCallback interface defines the method used for a callback to end the measurement of the execution elapsed time.
+The ITimingCallback interface defines the method used for a callback to end the measurement of the execution elapsed time.

 ### Instance methods